Kevin-Niv/yolo/Kubernetes-explanation.md

 ### Configure Google Cloud SDK

-1. Log In to Your Google Cloud Account
+1.Log In to Your Google Cloud Account

     gcloud auth login

 Follow the instructions to log in to your Google account via the web browser.

-2. Set the Default Project
+2.Set the Default Project

     gcloud config set project [YOUR_PROJECT_ID]

 Replace [YOUR_PROJECT_ID] with the ID of your Google Cloud project.

+Example:

-    Example: `gcloud config set project kevin-yolo`
+    gcloud config set project kevin-yolo

-3. Set the Default Compute Region and Zone
+3.Set the Default Compute Region and Zone

     gcloud config set compute/region [YOUR_REGION]
     gcloud config set compute/zone [YOUR_ZONE]